ebassi/graphene/README.md

 Then run:

-    $ ./autogen.sh
+    $ mkdir _build && cd _build
-    $ make
+    $ meson ..
-    $ make check
+    $ ninja test
-    # make install
+    # ninja install

-It is possible, when building Graphene, to disable specific optimizations by passing options to the `configure` script:
+It is possible, when building Graphene, to disable specific optimizations by using configuration options:

- * `--disable-sse2` - will disable the SSE2 fast paths
+ * `-Denable-sse2=false` - will disable the SSE2 fast paths
- * `--disable-arm-neon` - will disable the ARM NEON fast paths
+ * `-Denable-arm-neon=false` - will disable the ARM NEON fast paths
- * `--disable-gcc-vector` - will disable the GCC vector intrinsics
+ * `-Denable-gcc-vector=false` - will disable the GCC vector intrinsics

-If you don't plan on generating introspection data, use `--disable-introspection` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `--disable-gobject-types`.
+If you don't plan on generating introspection data, use `-Denable-introspection=false` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `-Denable-gobject-types=false`.
 Disabling GObject types will also automatically disable generating introspection data.

-You can also disable building the test suite and the benchmark suite, using the `--disable-tests` and `--disable-benchmarks` configuration switches respectively.
+You can also disable building the test suite and the benchmark suite, using the `-Denable-tests=false` and `-Denable-benchmarks=false` configuration switches respectively.

-See the output of `configure --help` for more information on the available configuration switches and environment variables.

 #### Installing on Windows